skandium/skandium.github.io/_posts/2021-06-02-bash-cheat-sheet.markdown

 ---
 layout: single
-title:  "Bash cheat sheet"
+title:  "Bash for Data Science"
 date:   2021-06-02
-categories: technical
+categories: peripherals
 ---

-## When to use it?
+## When to use Bash?

 As a data professional, chances are you already know Python, one of the most powerful general purpose languages which has libraries to do almost anything conveniently.
-Why, then, to learn Bash?
+Why, then, to learn Bash and the Unix shell in general?
 Some of the use cases I've found in my work:

 * Using file system locally/remotely
 * Monitoring system resources locally/remotely